Cape Town, South Africa

 - Special partnership between UWC and the University of Missouri dating back to 1986

 - First American university to partner with a non-white South African university

 - Small classes with South African students and professors

-- Prof. Rod Uphoff has directed the program in Cape Town for 12 years
+- Prof. Rod Uphoff has directed the program in Cape Town since 2004

 - Optional specially priced safari trip to Kruger Park and shark diving trip led by Prof. Uphoff